 Source: Girls Gone WOD

 Women's Strength Summit is for, you guessed it, women!
 This event aims to help those of the fairer sex get out of their comfort zones and build stronger minds, bodies, and spirits.
-The gathering in 2019 features 24 expert speakers and is sure to be a life-changing experience.
+The gathering in 2019 features 24 expert speakers and was a life-changing experience.

 One of the reasons WSS has been so successful is because it caters to a specific demographic: women who want to improve their mental, physical, and spiritual health.
 When planning your virtual event, consider targeting a specific audience.
 While you'll inevitably alienate some people, you'll also develop deeper bonds with the core audience you decide to serve.

 Drip is a popular email marketing software used by industry heavyweights like Dodge, Trivago, and Live Nation.
-In 2018, they hosted an event named Automated, which brought together 14 e-commerce marketing experts.
+A couple of years ago, they hosted an event named Automated, which brought together 14 e-commerce marketing experts.
 Attendees learned important tips and tricks like personalization strategies and content marketing tactics.

 Just like many live, in-person events, Drip found sponsors for their virtual get-together.
 Zapier, Twilio, Big Commerce, and more were a part of the festivities.
 Just because you're hosting a virtual event doesn't mean you can't get sponsors.
 Not only will sponsorship help financially, but it will also lend your gathering more credibility.